 On top of the contract becoming unconditional, a Section 27 needs to be agreed to by the buyer.
 In considering your application, they’ll weigh up things like your current mortgage and any other loans attached to the property.

 Buyers often agree to a Section 27 out of goodwill, but it’s not a done deal, so try not to make plans that may rely on it.

 Review your home insurance coverage

 As with a lot of after-auction tasks, taking out home insurance all comes down to your contract.
 You'll be asked to hand over the property in the same condition as when it was sold.

 Insurance isn’t required by either party but we highly recommend you consider taking it out, or maintaining it, to cover any damage between signing and settlement.
-NAB Home Insurance and NAB Home Insurance Essentials can help keep your home covered.
+Home and Contents Insurance can help keep your home covered.

 What could happen if you don’t have insurance